nickls/Daily-Grump/README.md

 ## Motivation

 Daily Grump was created to send friend and family a GrumpyCat(TM) motivator early every morning.
+These messages are sent over MMS.
+The images are hosted on S3 and sample images are included in the images folder.

 ## Installation